wp-jazz/wp-post-uuid/README.md

 as a must-use plugin.

-If the package is installed as a regular plugin, activate the package via WP-CLI or the WordPress administrator dashboard.
+If the package is installed as a regular plugin, activate the package via WP-CLI or the WordPress administration dashboard.

 If the package is installed into Composer's vendor directory, activate the package via a must-use plugin file or from a file that has access to the